LarsK1/hass_solvis_control/README.md

 Now you can add the device in the integration list.

 # Features
-For a detailed view of the supported entites have a look at [the liste of supported entities](/supported-entites.md)
+For a detailed view of the supported entites have a look at [the list of supported entities](/supported-entites.md)